Phantom05/Phantom05/README.md

 </p>

-**I like stories about business and finance.** I want to give and receive good influences at any time, so please ✨contact✨ me if you want to interact.
+**I like stories about business and finance.** ⚡ <br/>you want to give and receive good influences at any time, so please ✨contact✨ me if you want to interact.